internaut-me/Gorilla-UI/README.md

 ## Installation

-**Please note that the installation is based on the exact file structure on the Mini** If you don't use this file structure config.json contents will be deleted with error [This needs to be fixed before use.
-There is no reason to default to overwrite on error]
+**Please note that the installation is based on the exact file structure on the Mini**

     // file structure
     <root dir / >